LonamiWebs/Telebackup/README.md

 backup a conversation, if you edit messages which were included in the backup, they will not be updated.
 This, however, should be no issue.

+## FAQ
+### The exported backups don't look right
+Please make sure you have enabled _JavaScript_ for local files.
+Also, Firefox does not support `.webp` files, which is the stickers' format.
+You shall consider using another web browser, such as _Chromium_ (at least when viewing the backups), which can display these files.

 ## How does it work?
 Every dialog (let it be an user, a chat, or a channel) is stored in its own database (SQLite).
 This database includes all the users and channels who have participated in it, and all the messages related to that dialog.
 This means that